finom/balalaika/README.md

 ```

 ### It provides very few functions, doesn't it?
 Yep.
-The idea is if you need something implement it!
+The idea is if you need something, implement it!
 A lot of jQuery-like functions can be created easily.
 Use jQuery.fn style to create additional methods:
 ```js
 $.fn.hasClass = function( className ) {
 	return !!this[ 0 ] && this[ 0 ].classList.contains( className );